xavier-tobin/BundledUI/README.md

 ## What's included?

 BundledUI is the design system used in Bundled Notes.
-It includes a suite of easy-to-use UI components and all the theming utilities required to create gorgeous Material You apps.
+It is comprised of three simple, key parts for creating gorgeous Material You apps:
+1. The `BundledUITheme` wrapper
+2. The `Section` component
+3. Additional components, animations and utilities

+## Step 1: Theming

 __This library is an abstraction around the Compose Material3 library.
 It will work with a regular `MaterialTheme` wrapper, but to take advantage of the rich theming available (including